Updated constraints on the primordial power spectrum at sub-Mpc scales: Conclusions

 \section{Conclusions}

-While PBHs currently remain the only probe of the smallest cosmological scales, with $k\gtrsim10^{-6}$\,Mpc$^{-1}$, there are several independent observations that put much more stringent constraints on the primordial power spectrum at slightly larger scales.
+While PBHs currently remain the only probe of the smallest cosmological scales, with $k\gtrsim10^5$\,Mpc$^{-1}$, there are several independent observations that put much more stringent constraints on the primordial power spectrum at slightly larger scales.
 Here we pointed out that very early forming UCMHs can be used to significantly tighten these bounds, in a way that is both robust and largely independent of the nature of DM.
-Notably, this also provides complementary bounds on PBH DM at these scales.
+Notably, this also provides complementary bounds on PBH DM, essentially excluding the possibility of even sub-dominant populations, with $f_{\rm PBH}\ll1$, that formed from the collapse of initial density perturbations at scales $k\lesssim10^7\,{\rm Mpc}^{-1}$ (corresponding to $M_{\rm PBH}\gtrsim 0.1\,M_\odot$).

 Future optical and gravitational wave lensing observations have the potential of even further improvement.
-Such probes of the small-scale primordial power spectrum constitute a crucial step towards understanding the microphysics governing comic inflation, as well as more exotic processes that may generate excess power at these scales.
+Such probes of the small-scale primordial power spectrum constitute a crucial step towards understanding the microphysics governing cosmic inflation, as well as more exotic processes that may generate excess power at these scales.

-\paragraph*{Acknowledgements.---} TB gratefully acknowledges support through a FRIPRO grant of the Norwegian Research Council (project ID 353561 `DarkTurns').~DC and SSM are supported by the STFC under Grant No.~ST/T001011/1.
+\paragraph*{Acknowledgements.---} We thank Kai Schmidt-Hoberg for very useful discussions, leading to improvements of an initial version of the draft.
+TB gratefully acknowledges support through a FRIPRO grant of the Norwegian Research Council (project ID 353561 `DarkTurns').~DC and SSM are supported by the STFC under Grant No.~ST/T001011/1.
 TB and SSM are grateful to the Mainz Institute for Theoretical Physics (MITP) of the Cluster of Excellence PRISMA+ (Project ID 390831469), for its hospitality and partial support during the DMLAND2024 workshop where the idea for this work was born.